gophercloud/gophercloud/docs/MIGRATING.md

 `blockstorage/v3/volumes/CreateOpts.Multiattach` is removed.
 Use a volume type with `multiattach` capability instead.

-The following structs are no longer comparable due to the addition of a non comparable field:
+The following structs are no longer comparable due to the addition of a non-comparable field:

 - `compute/v2/flavors/Flavor`
 - `loadbalancer/v2/l7policies/CreateRuleOpts`
 - `loadbalancer/v2/l7policies/UpdateOpts`